rgopi2win/css-animations/hover-effects/README.md

 ### css-grid

-auto-fit will not work, if thr grid-row or grid column is defined.
+auto-fit will not work, if the grid-row or grid column is defined.

+concern: auto-fit property helps in responsive design without Using media query.

 ### css - transition property

-To get the forward and reverse transition effect, it should be Mentioned in the element declaration block not in pseudo element declaration block.
+To get the forward and reverse transition effect, it should be mentioned in the element declaration block notin pseudo element declaration block.

+###